gramsimamsi/10-threads/README.md

 There are 2 **TODO** items in the `MainActivity` class:

-At the first one you have to create an instance of your `KitchHatchImpl` and assign it to the existing variable `kitchenHatch`.
+At the first one you have to create an instance of your `KitchenHatchImpl` and assign it to the existing variable `kitchenHatch`.

 At the second one you have to spawn the threads.
 That means you have to create as many cooks and waiters as specified in the constants `COOKS_COUNT` and `WAITERS_COUNT` and pass each of them to a new `Thread` which can be started immediately.